why we ask you not to touch

 The works of art on display are unique, fragile, and irreplaceable.
 To help us preserve this work for future generations, please do not touch or lean against the paintings, walls, or exhibits.

 MOCA creates original exhibitions and borrows traveling exhibitions from other institutions.
 Work comes to the museum, on loan, through the generosity of artists, museums, galleries and private collectors.
-The museum does not hold copyright for the works on view.
 With the exception of Dale Chihuly's Mille Colori, please do not photograph the artwork, unless otherwise indicated in the gallery spaces.
 Want to take pictures outside of the gallery?
 Please review our Professional photography guidelines.

 additional notes on museum etiquette